“The 20th century gave rise to the chemical industry. It has revolutionized our world, and transformed the way we live.”—Our Chemical Lives

 Bottom Line: Don’t Damn All Chemicals.
 Instead, Educate Yourself on Individual Ingredients

-Instead of getting swept up in the hysteria (and higher prices of organic cosmetics), take the time to educate yourself on individual ingredients.
+Instead of getting swept up in the hysteria (and higher prices of organic cosmetics), though, take the time to educate yourself on individual ingredients.

 Romanowski offers information on The 12 Most Maligned Cosmetic Ingredients in a post for The Chemist’s Corner.
 If you’d like to learn more about a chemist’s perspective on scare stories, themselves, The McGill Office for Science and Society published Is Your Makeup Killing You?
 Decoding Cosmetic Scare Stories.
 Or, if you have any remaining questions, feel free to post them in the comments below.

 Stay tuned for part two, in which we look at chemophobia in relation to what we put in and around our bodies.
-We’ll take a look at everything from food to furniture to learn whether or not there’s really danger of toxins lurking around your home.
+We’ll take a look at everything from food to furniture to learn whether or not there's really any danger of toxins lurking around your home.

 Commentscomments powered by Disqus